 MTO in Odoo 14

-MTO seems to have been improved in Odoo 14.
-That might seem strange, but this will also apply to Drop Shipments, which are effectively a combination of “MTO” and “Buy” with the goods shipped direct to the customer.
+- This also applies to Drop Shipments, which are effectively a combination of “MTO” and “Buy” – the goods are shipped direct to the customer.

 Here’s an example of a confirmed Sales Order (for an item with routes MTO & Buy and a vendor defined):